OscarAspelin95/bioinformatics_with_rust/src/main/rust_basics/keywords.md

     field3: bool,
 }
 ```
 `enum` - defines an enum.
-This is kind of analogous to `Enum` in python.
+This is kind of analogous to `Enum` in Python.
 E.g.,
 ```rust,noplayground
 enum MyEnum {
     Choice1,